Powder Snow

 |

-In addition to this, more points would have been awarded if there were very steep trees (as per some BC cat skiing operations).
+More points would have been awarded if there were very steep trees (as per some BC cat skiing operations).

 |